 5) ADD TO YOUR ARSENAL

-According to Eddie Ng, Evolve MMA’s WarriorFit instructor and ONE FC superstar, strength and conditioning plays a big role in determining whether or not you can become a champion.
+According to Eddie Ng, Evolve MMA’s WarriorFit instructor and ONE Championship superstar, strength and conditioning plays a big role in determining whether or not you can become a champion.
 By giving yourself an edge over your competitor, whether it is in endurance or strength, you give yourself a greater chance of succeeding.

 This can also be applied in our daily lives.
 Whether we are enriching our knowledge through studying or trying to eat healthier, we should always be striving to improve.
 Never stop evolving!